nratliff2078/nratliff2078/README.md

 # 🎮 Nick Ratliff's Game Development Portfolio
 I am a game developer with a strong foundation in programming, mathematics, and game design principles.
 I have experience working with multiple game engines and tools, including Unreal Engine, Godot, and BYOND's DreamMaker.
-I have developed several small game engines using C++ and have a strong fundamental understanding of systems programming and game design principles.
+I have developed several small game engines using C++ and have a strong fundamental understanding of systems programming and architectural designs.
 I love exploring innovative gameplay mechanics and the behind-the-scenes systems programming.
 ---

 ## 🚀 About Me